TheAntiSnipe/genshin-db-personal/README.md

 # genshin-db-personal

-Just a WIP of a personal database for Genshin Impact.
+Just a personal database for Genshin Impact.
 Currently, we have the following features:

 1. A talent material calculator.
 Uses `talent_material_cost.json` as an input file and tells you how many materials you need to get a three-set of talents from level x to level y. ![Example](https://media.discordapp.net/attachments/780657122589278239/859620593095933952/exper1.png)